 KNOW THE FACTS.
 STOP THE SPREAD.

-The Coronavirus (COVID-19) pandemic has forced the world to urgently discuss and evaluate hand hygiene and protection from the highly contagious virus.
+The Coronavirus (COVID-19) pandemic has forced the world to urgently review and evaluate hand hygiene and hand protection from the highly contagious virus.

 2. GLOVE SURVIVAL TIPS